maxme1/lazycon/README.rst

 Function definitions
 --------------------

-You can define functions inside configs, however their local scope is also lazy, thus the same constraints hold.
+You can define functions inside configs.
 A function body consists of several value or function definitions or assertions followed by a return statement:

 .. code:: python